hannutt/MsgBoard/README.md

 The application's html buttons are made with Bootstrap 5 button components.
 The Message and Search components also has a Bootstrap 5 drop-down menu where you can find links to new post page and search page.

 Database data can also be displayed in the Bootstrap card container.
 Click on the check box and a new component will be called which organizes the fetched data into Bootstarp cards, always showing 3 cards in one line.
 Pressing the checkbox again changes the view back to the home view, which means that the database information is displayed in the div element

+For navigating between pages, there is a Bootstrap breadcrumb component with react-router-dom link API.

 ICONS